ARM-software/lisa/doc/source/user_information/user_guide.rst

 - Specifies two workloads: memcpy and dhrystone.
 - Specifies that dhrystone should run in one thread and execute five million loops.
 - Specifies that each of the two workloads should be run twice.
-- Enables json output processor, in addition to the output processors enabled in the config.yaml.
+- Enables the targz output processor, in addition to the output processors enabled in the config.yaml.
 - Disables execution_time instrument, if it is enabled in the config.yaml